jazzband/prettytable/README.md

 If you want to specify a custom sorting function, you can use the `sort_key` keyword argument.
-Pass this a function which accepts two lists of values and returns a negative or positive value depending on whether the first list should appeare before or after the second one.
+Pass this a function which accepts two lists of values and returns a negative or positive value depending on whether the first list should appear before or after the second one.
 If your table has n columns, each list will have n+1 elements.
 Each list corresponds to one row of the table.
 The first element will be whatever data is in the relevant row, in the column specified by the `sort_by` argument.
 The remaining n elements